Elevation: 9,349 ft

 Northwest Ridge, Class 2 by Derek Percoski

-From the road, it is just over a half a mile with 754 feet of elevation gain up Northwest Ridge to the summit.
-The occasional game trail can utilized for parts of the climb.
+From the road, it is just over a half a mile with 754 feet of elevation gain up the northwest ridge to the summit.
+An occasional game trail can be used for parts of the climb.

 Additional Access Information

 Your 4WD adventure can continue on unofficial ranchers’ roads along the ridge to Peak 8937.
 The 4WD road goes to the summit.
 Along the way to Peak 8937, we stopped and climbed soft-ranked Peak 8860.
 Reaching this peak requires jumping a cattle fence on National Forest Land.

 Spring Hill sits above Carlson Lake.
 Its north and east aspects are particularly rocky and rugged.
 The mountain’s weakness is its west side and the northwest ridge is the easiest ascent route.
 This is the second leg of a 4-peak adventure that includes Peak 9053, Spring Hill, Peak 8860, and Peak 8937.
 It covers 12.0 miles with 4,175 feet of elevation gain round trip.